chronolaw/ngx_cpp_dev/README.md

 ngx_cpp_module is a pure header library, you should use ngx_cpp_module like this:
 ~~~~
-#include "NgxAll.hpp"	// include all c++ tools for http modules
+#include "NgxAll.hpp"	// include all C++ tools for http modules
 ~~~~
 Or
 ~~~~
-#include "NgxStreamAll.hpp"	// include all c++ tools for stream modules
+#include "NgxStreamAll.hpp"	// include all C++ tools for stream modules
 ~~~~